TobiasSekan/NetOdt/readme.md

 // Write formated text into the document odtDocument.Write("This is a text", TextStyle.Bold);

-// Write empty table into the document odtDocument.WriteTable(3, 3);
+// Write a pre-filled table into the document odtDocument.WriteTable(3, 3, "Fill me");

 // automatic dispose call will do the rest of the work